Also known as:

 Education and training

-To become a navy technician within the Australian Defence Force you must pass the recruitment process and complete Basic Training at the Royal Australian Navy Recruit School.
+To become a navy technician within the Australian Defence Force (ADF) you must pass the recruitment process and complete recruit training at the Royal Australian Navy Recruit School.

-Applicants must be an Australian citizen and at least 17 years old to enlist.
-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check.
+Applicants must be an Australian citizen (although permanent residents may be considered under certain circumstances), passed Year 10 English and Mathematics and be aged at least 16 years and six months to apply.
+You will undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check.

-Successful applicants are required to complete 11 weeks of Basic Training at the Royal Australian Navy Recruit School at HMAS Cerberus, in Westernport, Victoria.
+Successful applicants are required to complete 11 weeks of recruit training at the Royal Australian Navy Recruit School at HMAS Cerberus in Crib Point, Victoria.

-Once you have completed Basic Training you will then progress to a Category School where you will receive your technical training.
+Once you have graduated from Recruit School you will then progress to Initial Employment Training where you will receive your technical training.
 You may also have the opportunity to undertake additional specialist training.

-The technical training varies and will prepare for your specific role within the Navy, in areas such as aviation, surface fleet and submariner trades, or traditional trades.
+The technical training varies and will prepare you for your specific role within the Navy in areas such as aviation, surface fleet and submariner trades, or traditional trades.
 The length, location and related qualifications of this training depend on the role you will be moving into.

-You can also join the Australian Defence Force on a part time basis within the Navy Reserves.
+You can also join the ADF on a part time basis within the Navy Reserves.